Kaon-induced production of strange hidden-charm molecular pentaquarks $P^\Lambda_{\psi s}$ from proton: Numerical Result

 In the calculation without couplings, two poles are observed on the real axis, positioned just below the thresholds of $\Xi'_c\bar{D}$ and $\Xi_c\bar{D}^*$, respectively.
 When the coupled-channel effects are included, the poles move off the real axis and form two conjugate poles in the complex energy plane.
 As the parameter increases, the poles shift left along the real axis, indicating stronger binding between the coupled channels.
 Compared to the results from our previous calculation without the $\bar{K}N$ channel, the pole positions remain similar, as expected, due to the large mass gap between the $\bar{K}N$ channel and the energy region considered here.

 The poles in the complex energy plane manifest as structures in the cross section, which can be calculated from the scattering amplitudes along the real axis.
 As shown in Fig.~\ref{Fig:4459.1}, the cross sections exhibit complex structures due to the coupled-channel interactions in the considered energy region.
 Generally, the cross sections for the $\Lambda_c\bar{D}_s$ and $\Lambda_c\bar{D}_s^*$ channels are on the order of tens to hundreds of nanobarns (nb), significantly larger than those for the $\Xi_c\bar{D}$ and $\Xi'_c\bar{D}$ channels, which are on the order of several nb due to different phase spaces and exchange particles as shown in Table~\ref{flavor factor}.
-The cross section for the $\Lambda J/\psi$ channel is much smaller than the others, as it cannot couple directly with the $\bar{K}N$ channel.
+The cross section for the $\Lambda J/\psi$ channel is on the order of 1nb or less, which is consistent with predictions from other theoretical studies\cite{Clymton:2021thh,Paryev:2023icm,Paryev:2022zdx,Clymton:2022qlr}.
+However, it is significantly smaller than those of other channels, as the $\Lambda J/\psi$ final state cannot couple directly to the $\bar{K} N$ channel.

 Although the cross sections for the $\Lambda_c\bar{D}_s$ and $\Lambda_c\bar{D}_s^*$ channels are large, no obvious structures corresponding to the poles in the complex energy plane (i.e., the molecular pentaquarks) are observed.
 This suggests that the large cross sections are primarily due to direct scattering rather than the formation of molecular states.
 As the cutoff $\Lambda$ increases from 1.04 to 1.24~GeV, the cross section for the $\Lambda_c\bar{D}_s$ channel decreases from about 100 nb to around 10 nb, while the cross section for the $\Lambda_c\bar{D}_s^*$ channel increases from a few nb to about 300 nb.
 Additionally, a dip is likely to occur around 4450 MeV, attributed to the threshold effect of the $\Xi'_c\bar{D}$ channel.